 I remember the first time I heard there was no such thing as Santa Claus.
 It was at a sleepover at my friend Jackie's - I was five and she was a couple of years older than me.
 We were brushing our teeth when she said it, there was no such thing as Santa Claus - and I responded with stunned silence.
 No Santa?
 No jolly, big man in red?
 It was a crushing revelation; my life was a sham!
-Were there no such thing as unicorns and mermaids either?
+Were there no such things as unicorns and mermaids either?
 Betrayed... by parental cabal!
-My return home was like entering enemy territory, for about five minutes until when my mom, surrounded in a halo of lights and evergreen and red ribbon sat me down and told me the truth, about Santa and the holiday season and what it all means and why we celebrate it - you know, peace on earth, good will towards men and all that.
+My return home was like entering enemy territory, for about five minutes until when my mom, surrounded in a halo of lights and evergreen and red ribbon sat me down and told me the truth, about Santa and the holiday season and what it all means and why we celebrate it - you know, peace on earth, goodwill towards men and all that.

-It is very difficult to stay upset during the holiday season; between cranberry velvet and window displays, egg nog (you may not know this but egg nog is actually made of peace on earth and good will towards men), lights on trees, the wafting scent of chestnuts roasting on an open fire and Burl Ives on the radio; but for me, nothing fills me with the warmth of the season than suspending belief for just a moment and sinking in to a classic Christmas film like Rudolph the Red-Nosed Reindeer, A Christmas Story, March of the Wooden Soldiers, Scrooge (with Albert Finney not Alastair Sim - that's very important).
+It is very difficult to stay upset during the holiday season; between cranberry velvet and window displays, egg nog (you may not know this but egg nog is actually made of peace on earth and goodwill towards men), lights on trees, the wafting scent of chestnuts roasting on an open fire and Burl Ives on the radio; but for me, nothing fills me with the warmth of the season than suspending belief for just a moment and sinking into a classic Christmas film like Rudolph the Red-Nosed Reindeer, A Christmas Story, March of the Wooden Soldiers, Scrooge (with Albert Finney, not Alastair Sim - that's very important).
 When it comes down to it, for me, Christmas is and always will be, a place to live in.

-Where better to step in to Christmas than Santa's Workshop in North Pole, NY?
+Where better to step into Christmas than Santa's Workshop in North Pole, NY?

-PS - No, really, it is actually postmarked North Pole, and if Santa's Workshop mails a letter between Thanksgiving and Christmas it can be postmarked that way.
+PS - No, really, it is actually postmarked the North Pole, and if Santa's Workshop mails a letter between Thanksgiving and Christmas it can be postmarked that way.